XF-Interchange/haskell-tutorial/README.md

 ### A Complete Tutorial — From Absolute Beginner to Production Systems

 > *"The leaders who will thrive aren't the ones who figured out AI fastest.
-> They're the ones doubling down on what AI can't replicate."*
+> They're the ones doubling down on what AI can't replicate — the courage
+> to have a hard conversation, the creativity that comes from collaboration,
+> and the connection currency that comes from the relationships that we
+> build and nurture."*
 > — Laysha Ward
+> <sub>Author, C-Suite Leader, Board Member, Speaker, and LinkedIn Learning Instructor</sub>

 ---